shuna-s/shuna-s/README.md

 # 💫 About Me:
-🎓 Future Computer Engineer
+🎓 Future Computer Engineer<br>
-💻 Aspiring Frontend Developer
+💻 Aspiring Frontend Developer<br>
-🎨 Passionate about UI/UX Design
+🎨 Passionate about UI/UX Design<br>
-🚀 Constantly learning and building projects to sharpen my skills 🔍 Exploring the intersection of design and functionality
+🚀 Constantly learning and building projects to sharpen my skills<br>
+🔍 Exploring the intersection of design and functionality<br>

 ## 🌐 Socials: